l0lsec/PolycomVVX_login_bruteforce/README.md

 Login checker for endpoints that use Basic Authentication on `/form-submit/auth.htm`.

-The script tries two credential combinations against each host/URL:
+The script tries two default credential combinations against each host/URL:
 - Polycom:456
 - User:123